wp-plugins/customericare-livechat/readme.txt

 Yes.
 We recently added a feature called Quick Responses for fast answers.
 Use them by clicking # when chatting.

+= Is there a one time payment option? =

+No, however we're considering this model.
+Let us know please if this is something for you!

 == is there a paid version for power users? ==